 All the Beaches East of Ierapetra

 Take the national road that connects Ierapetra and Sitia to the East.
-You will encounter Koutsounari, Ferma, and Agia Fotia, as well as Koutsouras.
+You will encounter the beaches of Koutsounari, Ferma, Agia Fotia, and Koutsouras.

 Next up is the immense bay of Makrigialos, where you can choose different small beaches to spend your day.
 However, when you have passed the big bay of Makrigialos, it’s when things get more interesting.